MicrosoftDocs/Hololens/hololens/hololens-insider.md

 To learn which page settings you can customize on HoloLens 2, please visit our [Settings URIs page](settings-uri-list.md).

 ![Screenshot of active hours being modified in the Settings app](images/hololens-page-visibility-list.jpg)

+### Research mode
+In Research Mode, HoloLens 2 is a potent computer vision research device.
+Compared to the previous edition, Research Mode for HoloLens 2 has the following main advantages:
+-	In addition to sensors exposed in HoloLens 1 Research Mode, we now also provide IMU sensor access (these include an accelerometer, gyroscope, and magnetometer).
+-	HoloLens 2 provides new capabilities that can be used in conjunction with Research Mode.
+Specifically, articulated hand-tracking and eye-tracking which can be accessed through APIs while using research mode, allowing for a richer set of experiments.

+Researchers now have the option to enable Research Mode on their HoloLens devices to gain access to all of these external facing raw image sensors streams.
+Research Mode for HoloLens 2 also provides researchers with access to the accelerometer, gyroscope, and magnetometer readings.
+To protect users’ privacy, raw eye-tracking camera images are not available through Research Mode.
+Researchers can access eye-gaze direction through existing APIs.
+Check out the [Research Mode documentation](https://docs.microsoft.com/windows/mixed-reality/research-mode) for further technical details.

 ### Improvements and fixes in the update:
 - Updated policy to disable enumeration of USB functions through MDM for NCM for AllowUsbConnection.